 As discussed before, the voltage a circuit receives from a source depends on its input impedance as well as the internal impedance of the source, while the voltage it delivers depends on its output impedance as well as the load impedance .
 It is therefore important to consider these input and output impedances of an amplification circuit as well as its voltage gain.

 In the first figure, everything inside the red box, including the amplifier as well as and , is treated as the source, while everything inside the blue box, including the amplifier as well as , is treated as the load.
 Given the amplifier as well as the source and , and the load , we need to find the following three parameters so that the red and blue boxes in the first figure can be modeled by the corresponding boxes in the second figure:

 Consider the typical transistor AC amplification circuit below:

 If the capacitances of the coupling capacitors and the emitter by-pass capacitor are large enough with respect to the frequency of the AC signal in the circuit is high enough, these capacitors can all be approximated as short circuit.
 Moreover, note that the AC voltage of the voltage supply is zero, it can be treated the same as the ground.
 Now the AC behavior of the transistor amplification circuit can be modeled by the following small signal equivalent circuit:

 As shown above, this AC small signal equivalent circuit can be modeled by as an active circuit containing three components:

-Here , , (), and the capacitors are large enough so that they can be considered as short circuit for the AC signals.
+Here , , , and .
+We also assumee , and the capacitances are large enough so that they can be considered as short circuit for AC signals.

 The AC load is